tshele/Convert-any-website-to-IOS-and-Android-with-Cordova/README.md

 # CONVERTING A WEBSITE TO AN IOS AND ANDROID APP GUIDELINE

 This is the simplest way of converting your website into an IOS and Android app.
 Fistly you need to have a knowledge of XCODE and Android Studio/Intellij.
 Also you should have Cordova installed on your computer as explained in the website https://www.apache.cordova.org.
-I have used my website https://www.artificialintellidev.com to build both apps.
+You can use any of your websites to build both apps.

 ## GETTING STARTED

 *First install cordova on your computer, in your terminal type npm install -g cordova(Windows) for the Mac type sudo npm install -g cordova.
 To test if cordoav is installed, type cordova in your terminal and follow the following steps to continue.

-* On your terminal type sudo cordova create name of your app com.yourcompay/organisation.name of your app name of your app in my case it will be sudo cordova create artificialdev com.yourcompay/organisation.artificialdev artificialdev
+* On your terminal type sudo cordova create name of your app com.yourcompay/organisation.name of your app name of your app in my case it will be sudo cordova create yourwebsite com.yourcompay/organisation.yourwebsite yourwebsite
 * Click enter on your terminal(enter password if asked)
-* After project is created, cd <name of your app> in my case cd artificialdev then click enter
+* After project is created, cd <name of your app> in my case cd yourwebsite then click enter
 * Then on your terminal type sudo cordova platform add ios android